Deep Learning

 Vanishing Gradient Problem: -

-Vanishing Gradient Problem is nothing but the the is only small change in between the new weight & old weight. i.e. new weight is almost similar to old weight.
+Vanishing gradient happens when gradients become so small that weights stop updating, mainly due to activation functions like sigmoid in deep networks. i.e Vanishing Gradient Problem is nothing but their is a small change in between the new weight & old weight. i.e. new weight is almost similar to old weight.

 -->Some of the activation functions like the sigmoid function, squishes a large input space into a small input space between 0 and 1.